aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/_index.md

 ```

 ## **Setting Margins**
 You can also set the margins for the page using the same `PageSetup` class.
-The margins can be adjusted for left, right, top, and bottom sides.
+The margins can be adjusted for the left, right, top, and bottom sides.

 ### **Example Code**
 Here’s how you can set the margins of a worksheet.